Skip to main content

 }

-The example below shows how advanced where queries differ from basic where queries.
+The example below shows how advanced where queries differ from basic filter queries.

 The scenario is this: you want to get trade records where the currencyId is USD.
 You can write a Data Server query in two ways, which affects how much data is cached:

-• Method 1 uses basic where.
-It initially reads all the table/view data (which could be very large) and then applies the where clause to confine the range to USD, so it can take a long time to get the Data Server query up and running.
+• Method 1 uses basic filter.
+It initially reads all the table/view data (which could be very large) and then applies the filter clause to confine the range to USD, so it can take a long time to get the Data Server query up and running.

 • Method 2 uses advanced where.
 It uses a database range search operation getRange, so it is able to read just the data we need from database using indices.
 This means the data that we need to process is much smaller - much more efficient.
 The where clause is applied at database level, the data returned by the database operation already contains the correct rows.